endaoment/endaoment-contracts/README.md

 Provides an interface containing key modifiers for administering the `FundFactory` and `OrgFactory` that reference the `EndaomentAdmin` contract.

 ### `FundFactory.sol`
 Provides method for creating/deploying a new `Fund` contract.
-Methods are also available for retrieving the total number of Funds deployed by the factory and the address of any given Fund at a specific Index position in the list of created `Funds[]`.

 ### `Fund.sol`
 Provides all methods for the administration of any specific Fund in the Endaoment ecosystem.